superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 writer = DocumentWriter(document_store=document_store)
 ```

 Indexing organizes the pre-processed data in a structured format that can be quickly and accurately retrieved by the RAG system.
-This step involves creating an optimized database of tagged and categorized chunks.
+Indexing creates an optimized database of tagged and categorized chunks.

 ## Retrieval

 Because we are using an in-memory database, we import the in-memory retriever.
-To query our vector database, we need to encode the query texts with the same embedding model used for our document embeddings.
+To query our vector database, we need to encode the query texts with the same embedding model we used for our document embeddings (SentenceTransformersTextEmbedder("BAAI/bge-small-en-v1.5")).
 The only difference is that for simple text queries, we will be using the `SentenceTransformersTextEmbedder` instead of the document version.

 ```python
 from haystack.components.retrievers.in_memory import InMemoryEmbeddingRetriever